 - Turmeric – Up to 65 percent of people reported a reduction in pain by taking a curcumin or turmeric supplement.
 Turmeric has a long history of reducing inflammation, and curcumin (its active component) has anti-inflammatory benefits that can be helpful in down-regulating autoimmune conditions.
 It has been found to reduce joint inflammation in rheumatoid arthritis, and has therapeutic anti-inflammatory effects for a variety of gastrointestinal conditions, including Crohn’s disease, ulcerative colitis, and irritable bowel syndrome.
+Turmeric inhibits both the COX and LOX (inflammation-promoting enzyme) pathways.
 Adding this spice to your cooking, or adding a curcumin supplement to your regimen, may help relieve a variety of pain symptoms associated with Hashimoto’s.

 - Betaine with pepsin – Another 40 percent of people with Hashimoto’s reported a reduction in pain by assisting their digestion with the use of betaine with pepsin.
-At first, this caught me a bit off guard, but the more I thought about the mechanism of action, it made perfect sense.
-Betaine (also known as trimethylglycine) and pepsin (naturally occurring components of gastric juice) break down protein bonds in food, thereby aiding digestion, reducing intestinal inflammation, and even leading to reduced systemic inflammation and less pain for many people.
+At first, this caught me a bit off guard, but the more I thought about the mechanism of action, the more it made perfect sense.
+Betaine (also known as trimethylglycine) and pepsin (naturally-occurring components of gastric juice) break down protein bonds in food, thereby aiding digestion, reducing intestinal inflammation, and even leading to reduced systemic inflammation and less pain for many people.
 Trimethylglycine (betaine) can also be helpful for breaking down homocysteine, which has been associated with inflammation.
-Furthermore, it can increase the amount of SAMe, a naturally occurring substance with mood-boosting and pain-relieving properties, within the body.
+Furthermore, it can increase the amount of SAMe, a naturally-occurring substance with mood-boosting and pain-relieving properties, within the body.

 - Wobenzym – This systemic enzyme has been shown in studies to significantly decrease the levels of both anti-TPO and anti-TG antibodies in Hashimoto’s patients.
 Some people have found that this led to a reduction in pain associated with their thyroid symptoms.